How to file your taxes with or without your W-2 or 1099

 If you’re a freelancer or independent contractor, you’ll need a 1099 form from each client who has paid you this year.
-Like the W-2, it will list all of your earnings for 2016, but unlike the W-2, no taxes will be withheld.
+Like the W-2, it will list all of your earnings for the year, but unlike the W-2, no taxes will be withheld.
 You’ll need to do that yourself if you’ve earned more than $600 in contract work.
-Thankfully, technology is here to help with numerous resources if you’re a solopreneur looking to stay on top of your taxes.
+Here's how to do taxes as a freelancer.

 We can all expect that problems may arise when filing your taxes, not the least of which includes erroneous information on your W-2 or 1099 — or not receiving either document at all.
 Here’s what to do when you receive your documentation, and what to do if you don’t.

 Your W-2 or 1099 won’t arrive in the mail from the IRS.
-They’ll come direct from your employer, former employer, and/or contract employer.
+They’ll come direct from your employer, former employer or contract employer.
 Here's all the documents you need.

 The most important thing you should do after receiving your documents, but before hitting TurboTax or your preferred tax filing method, is to check for errors on all W-2s or 1099s:

-- Is the name and address of your employer/payer correct?
+Is the name and address of your employer correct?

-- Do your income/Social Security wages, tax withholdings (federal, state and local) and other earnings appear correct?
-You may want to cross check with pay stubs if there’s been a miscalculation; one decimal point out of place can screw up the entire tax return process.
+Do your income/Social Security wages, tax withholdings (federal, state and local) and other earnings appear correct?

-After you’ve verified everything is in place and correct, feel free to pass go, collect $200, and have fun filing away your taxes.
-(Though if you end up owing taxes this year, you may have to pay that $200 right back to the IRS!)
+After you’ve verified everything is in place and correct, feel free file away your taxes.
 If there’s an error or errors on your W-2 or 1099, or it’s early April and you’re still waiting for your documents, then we have a problem.
 Rectifying the situation, however, is simple.

 If you find any errors or inconsistencies on your W-2/1099, contact your employer/payer right away.
 They’ll need to fix the wayward information and resubmit a corrected form to you, and you’ll still need to stick to your tax return deadline with Uncle Sam.

-- The employer identification number, or EIN, of your employer/payer (if you don’t have that information, don’t worry)
+The employer identification number, or EIN, of your employer/payer

-- An estimate of the all wages you’ve earned, the amount of federal tax withheld, and the dates of employment (refer to your pay stubs for this information, if necessary)
+An estimate of the all wages you’ve earned, the amount of federal tax withheld, and the dates of employment

 Once you’ve connected with the IRS with this information, it will contact your employer or payer to request any missing or errant info be corrected, and documentation re-submitted to you.
 In the meantime, in order to keep you on deadline, the IRS will send you what’s known as Form 4852 (a W-2 substitute) or Form 1099-R (a 1099 replacement form), along with instructions.
 You can use both of these forms to complete your tax return and file your taxes by April 18 in case you don’t receive your W-2 or 1099 on time.